tbd99/data-analytics-power-bi-report152/README.md

 The Product Detail page contains a filtering sidebar which can be accessed by ctrl + clicking the filter button to enable users to filter by country and category.
 The Stores Map page has a tooltip that enables users to quickly see store profit performance by hovering over different areas.

+SQL metrics and files can be found in the SQL_metrics subfolder
 ## File structure
-All files are contained in the main project file.
+All Power BI files and related screenshots are contained in the main project file.
 Various labelled screenshots are incldued to show:
 -  Final report pages and filtered pages
 -  DAX formulae used to calculcate measures or calculated columns to create visuals
--  Filters applied to various visuals to achieve the desired results
+-  Filters applied to various visuals to achieve the desired results SQL files and results are saved in the SQL_metrics subfolder